Unit 4 - Practice Quiz

 34 Which sorting algorithm is generally considered the fastest in practice (average case) for arrays?

-A. Merge Sort
+A. Selection Sort

 B. Quick Sort